Christian Genest: Birthplace and education

 Christian Genest was born on January 11, 1957, in Chicoutimi (Québec, Canada).
 He was trained as a mathematician at the Université du Québec à Chicoutimi (B.Sp.Sc., 1977) and at the Université de Montréal (M.Sc., 1978) before completing graduate studies in statistics at the University of British Columbia (Ph.D., 1983).
 His thesis, entitled "Towards a Consensus of Opinion", was written under the supervision of James V. Zidek and earned him the Pierre Robillard Award from the Statistical Society of Canada (SSC) in 1984.

 Academic career

 After completing his PhD, Christian Genest was a postdoctoral fellow and visiting assistant professor at Carnegie Mellon University (Pittsburgh, Pennsylvania) in 1983–84.
 From 1984 to 1987, he was an assistant professor in the Department of Statistics and Actuarial Science at the University of Waterloo (Waterloo, ON).
 He was then hired by Université Laval (Québec, QC), where he was promoted to the ranks of associate in 1989 and professor in 1993.
-He joined McGill University (Montréal, QC) in 2010, where he holds a Canada Research Chair in Stochastic Dependence Modeling.
+He joined McGill University (Montréal, QC) in 2010, where he held a Canada Research Chair in Stochastic Dependence Modeling from 2011 to 2025.